maravento/blackip/README.md

 ---

 `blackip.txt` is already optimized.
 Download it and unzip it in the path of your preference / `blackip.txt` ya viene optimizada.
-Descárguela y descomprimala en la ruta de su preferencia
+Descárguela y descomprimala en la ruta de su preferencia.

 ### Download